shichenz1999/oss-taapp/README.md

 - `GET /` → redirects to the interactive Swagger UI
 - `GET /health` → simple 200 OK
 - `GET /auth/login` → redirects to Google OAuth consent screen
+- `GET /auth/logout` → clears the session cookie and redirects back to `/docs`
 - `GET /auth/callback` → exchanges the `code`, sets a `session_token` cookie, and redirects to `/docs`
 - `POST /chat` → requires the session cookie, forwards the prompt to Claude, returns an assistant `Message`